Reception September 19th 6-9pm

 About the Gallery

 The Great Highway is a fine-art gallery and working studio located in San Francisco’s Outer Sunset district.
-The gallery was founded by John Lindsey, a resident of the city with San Francisco Art Institute roots and a deep appreciation for images and ideas that explore the intersection of land and water in contemporary work.
+The gallery was founded by John Lindsey, a resident of the city with a deep appreciation for images and ideas that explore the intersection of land and water in contemporary work.
 The Great Highway Gallery’s mission is to seek, analyze, support, and promote the work of a diverse group of artists who seek sincere beauty, challenge conventional thinking, amuse us, and push the boundaries of today’s creative media.
 The studio collaborates with these artists in developing, printing, and presenting their work in a way that encourages the ongoing conversations in San Francisco’s many microcommunities.
 To learn more about the gallery, visit www.thegreathighway.com.

 For Further information and Press Enquiries contact the gallery at email@example.com or call +1 (415) 680-3891.